- HomeNews and Events

 Some of the benefits of AECB Membership include;

 - A listing in our popular Members Directory

-AECB, The Association for Environment Conscious Building, is a network of individuals and companies with a common aim of promoting sustainable building.
-It brings together builders, architects, designers, manufacturers, housing associations and local authorities, to develop, share and promote best practice in environmentally sustainable building.
-The AECB was established in 1989 to increase awareness within the construction industry of the need to respect the environment.
-The AECB is run by its members and is an independent, not for profit organisation.
-We promote excellence in design and construction, rather than gimmicks and green accounting tricks.
-The AECB’s standards and advice are » Read More
+The Association for Environment Conscious Building is a network of individuals and companies with a common aim of promoting sustainable building.
+It brings together builders, architects, designers, manufacturers, students, educators, housing associations and local authorities, to develop, share and promote best practice in environmentally sustainable building.
+We pride ourselves on our independence, relevance and practicality.

 Featured AECB Items